homothetyhk/RandomizerMod/articles/state_field_ref.md

 - "OVERCHARMED"
   - If true, the player is overcharmed.
 - "SPENTALLSOUL"
   - If true, the player should be assumed to have no soul, regardless of other state fields.
+For example, a savequit to a bench without Salubra's Blessing might set this `true`.
 - "CANNOTREGAINSOUL"
   - If true, the state should not be allowed to regain soul.
 - "CANNOTSHADESKIP"
   - If true, the state cannot shade skip.
+This is available as a separate control from USEDSHADE.
 - "HASTAKENDAMAGE"
   - If true, the player has taken damage.
 This means that damage-affecting state choices such as overcharming should now be treated as frozen.
 - "BROKEHEART"